Priorities for the ‘New Normal’

 Webevent on 12 August 10:00am - 12:00pm

-This two hour seminar and discussion will share findings, reflections and recommendations from three academic research teams and three third sector organisations who have carried out research in the lockdown period.
-These short presentations will provide the basis for small group discussions.
+This two hour seminar and discussion shared findings, reflections and recommendations from three academic research teams and three third sector organisations who had carried out research in the lockdown period.
+These short presentations provided the basis for small group discussions.

-Academic teams from the University of Glasgow (Children's Neighbourhoods Scotland) and the University of Aberdeen will share their work understanding the needs of vulnerable communities in urban and rural contexts and findings from the 'Lockdown Lore' collection project.
+Academic teams from the University of Glasgow (Children's Neighbourhoods Scotland) and the University of Aberdeen shared their work understanding the needs of vulnerable communities in urban and rural contexts and findings from the 'Lockdown Lore' collection project.

-Two small group discussion periods will allow other participants from the third sector and academia to share their research findings and reflect on this work.
-Both the small and large groups will also work together to create recommendations for local authority and/or national government in the ‘new normal’, with a focus on ways to embed the voices of communities in programmes, processes, and policies in the recovery phase.
+Two small group discussion periods allowed other participants from the third sector and academia to share their research findings and reflect on this work.
+Both the small and large groups worked together to create recommendations for local authority and/or national government in the ‘new normal’, with a focus on ways to embed the voices of communities in programmes, processes, and policies in the recovery phase.

-Please note: The webevent above replaces the event 'Why Work Together?: Lessons from academic and third sector collaborations' originally scheduled for 6 April which was cancelled due to the Covid-19 pandemic.
+This webevent replaced the event 'Why Work Together?: Lessons from academic and third sector collaborations' originally scheduled for 6 April which was cancelled due to the Covid-19 pandemic.

 Email Sarah Weakley